jamesbdunlop/jamesbdunlop.github.io/_posts/maya/general/2020-07-22-grimIKLiveGuide01.md

 Now we hook up the guide to the offsetParentMatrix of the rig controls, and position the guides as expected.

 *Note: when we delete the guide these connections will be severed automagically.*<br>
-*Note2: If maya has an issue that you delete and it drops the current value, you may need to script the delete to remove connections first, keeping the current value, and then remove the guide elements.*
+*Note2: If maya has an issue that you delete and it drops the current value, you may need to script up the deletion to remove connections first, keeping the current value, and then remove the guide elements.*

 <center><img src="http://anim83d.com/images/examples/grimBase_guideCtrlsHookedToORP.png" alt="baseNodes" width="1289" height="663"></center>